High-performance multiqubit system with double-transmon couplers: Toward scalable superconducting quantum computers: Introduction

-In this paper, we numerically study the system with three qubits coupled via two DTCs as a minimal model for the above purpose (see the highlighted part in Fig.\ \ref{fig:redblue}).
+In this paper, we numerically study the system with three qubits coupled via two DTCs as a minimal model for the above purpose [see the highlighted part in Fig.\ \ref{fig:redblue}(a)].
 As a result, we find that $ZZ$ coupling between nearest-neighbor (NN) qubits can be reduced as in isolated two-qubit systems.
 Furthermore, we show that the $ZZ$ coupling between next-nearest-neighbor (NNN) qubits and $ZZZ$ coupling, which do not exist in isolated two-qubit systems, can also be suppressed down to about 1 kHz.
-We also numerically demonstrate that 30-ns CZ gates and 10-ns $\pi$/2 pulses can be implemented with fidelities of 0.9999 or higher.
+We also numerically demonstrate that 30-ns CZ gates and individual and simultaneous 10-ns $\pi$/2 pulses can be implemented with fidelities over 99.99\%.
 These results imply that the DTC works well even in multi-qubit systems.
 Moreover, as a comparison of the above results, we also evaluate the performance of the system where the two DTCs are replaced by the two STCs.
 The parameters of STCs have been set based on the experiment reporting a high-performance CZ gate\cite{ETH}.
 The results show that the DTC outperforms the STC in terms of both residual coupling suppression and gate accuracy in the above systems.
-We find that the difference is mainly due to the difference in parasitic coupling between the NNN qubits.
+Based on our findings, the main reason for the difference lies in the fact that the STC architecture typically exhibits a larger stray coupling between the NNN qubits compared to the DTC architecture (see Sec.\ \ref{sec:Discussion}).

 This paper is organized as follows.
 In Sec.\ \ref{sec:Model}, we introduce a theoretical model of the above three-qubit system in Fig.\ \ref{fig:redblue} and show the present parameter setting.
-In Sec.\ \ref{sec:IdlingPoints}, we show the numerical results of the $ZZ$ and $ZZZ$ couplings and also two-qubit and single-qubit gates (CZ gates and $\pi$/2 pulses, respectively).
+In Sec.\ \ref{sec:IdlingPoints}, we show the numerical results of the $ZZ$ and $ZZZ$ couplings and also two-qubit and single-qubit gates (CZ gates and individual and simultaneous $\pi$/2 pulses, respectively).
 For the evaluation of gate performance, we use the average gate fidelities \cite{fidelity,kueng2016comparing} for the three-qubit system, which can include the effects of spectator errors\cite{TheoriticalSTCcrosstalk2022,spectator1,spectator2,spectator3,spectator4,spectator5,spectator6,spectator7}.
 In Sec.\ \ref{sec:STC}, for comparison, we also analyze the system where the DTCs are replaced by the STCs.
 In Sec.\ \ref{sec:Discussion}, we discuss the difference between the results of the DTCs and the STCs.
 Finally, we summarize our work in Sec.\ \ref{sec:summary}.